Blockchains-Princeton/COS-ECE470-fa2023/Project4/README.md

 ## Repository management and submission

 1. Like the previous assignments, use GitHub and download the zip file.
-Rename it to your netid as `netid.zip`.
+Rename it to your netid as `netid1_netid2_netid3.zip`.
 Upload the zip file on canvas.
 2. TAs will put additional tests (private) on the submission and run them to award marks.

 ## Code provided